 Annual Equity Award.
 Following the conclusion of each regular annual meeting of stockholders, each non-employee director who is serving on our Board of Directors on, and will continue to serve on our Board of Directors immediately following, the date of the annual meeting, will automatically be granted additional RSUs.
 Prior to the 2023 Annual Meeting, such grant of RSUs had an aggregate value of \$270,000, based on the closing price of our common stock on the date of grant.
-As amended in November 2022, and commencing as of the 2023 Annual Meeting, such grant of RSUs will have an aggregate value of \$150,000 based on the closing price of our common stock on the earlier of the one-year anniversary of the date of grant or the date of the next regular annual meeting of stockholders, so long as the non-employee director continues to serve on our Board of Directors through such date; provided, however, that vesting will be prorated on a monthly basis for a termination of service prior to such vesting date.
+As amended in November 2022, and commencing as of the 2023 Annual Meeting, such grant of RSUs will have an aggregate value of \$150,000 based on the closing price of our common stock on the date of grant.
+The RSUs will vest in full on the earlier of the one-year anniversary of the date of grant or the date of the next regular annual meeting of stockholders, so long as the non-employee director continues to serve on our Board of Directors through such date; provided, however, that vesting will be prorated on a monthly basis for a termination of service prior to such vesting date.